angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 Delver.
 Delver.
 Definitely Delver.
 Also Death Shadow decks.

 Basically any aggressive tempo shell running cheap threats and mana efficient disruption.
-UR Delver is the most played deck in Legacy and the deck has a hard time with that matchup (between 30% and 35% depending on meta shifts and deck popularity) however Grixis Delver is likely the worst to face as the addition of Thoughtseize as another angle of disruption makes them very hard to face.
+Red variants are probably the hardest matchups thanks to their reach through :card[Lightning Bolt] however Grixis Delver is likely the worst to face as the addition of :card[Thoughtseize] as another angle of disruption makes them very hard to face.

+Stiflenough has recently resurfaced with the printings of :card[Dress Down] and then :card[Doorkeeper Thrull].
+Like Delver variants, the tempo element combined with fast clock makes it a difficult matchup navigate, except their also sport a full playset of :card[Stifle] in addition to maindeck copies of :card[Dress Down].

 ## What is a good meta to play Doomsday in?